rendaw/decpac/readme.md

 sudo decpac generate
 ```

 Edit your `/etc/decpac.conf` (be careful not to delete system files).
+This is a [luxem](https://github.com/rendaw/luxem) file, which is like JSON but quotes are optional for single words and you can add comments like `* this is a comment *`.

 Then run
 ```
 sudo decpac
 ```